 It doesn’t mean you should “stop copying” if your work is called derivative, it means you need to keep copying and keep creating (remember: make a lot of art!) until you stumble upon YOUR voice.

 I love how Austin Kleon talks about this in Steal Like an Artist.
 He suggests we look up the lineage of our artist family tree: the artists and styles of art we admire.
 He encourages you to actively explore their techniques and styles.
 Because your mishmash of interests create a mishmash of techniques and style that help you define YOUR voice as an artist.
+That’s exactly why you can and should dig into the history of that painting by Picasso called Guernica.

 The problem is many artists stop here.
 We can start showing our work to others at this point and get the feedback that our art is not unique.
 Or, some even start promoting or selling this work when it clearly copies another artist (and this is where copying becomes unethical).